 What is the difference between herbal medicines and supplements?

 Modern herbal medicines are registered by the government regulator in the UK and other European Member States for a wide range of conditions that are suitable for self-medication.
 Having formal medicines status means that they are also of assured quality – the manufacturer is held to account for delivering exactly what the label describes and for monitoring all safety questions that arise.

-There are also herbs sold as food supplements, and some, like garlic and the spices are used in cooking anyway.
-However supplements are not produced to assured medicine standards and quality can vary.
-So there is more reason to look for reputable suppliers to obtain them.
-Members of the BHMA often produce both medicines and supplements and with their manufacturing licences will have strict quality controls in place on site for both types of product (see here for a list of BHMA members)
+There are also herbs sold as food supplements (sometimes referred to as botanicals), and some, like garlic and ginger, are used in cooking.
+However, supplements are not always produced to assured medicine standards and the quality may vary.
+So there is a really good reason to look for reputable suppliers to obtain them.
+Some members of the BHMA produce both licensed herbal medicines and herbal food supplements and with their manufacturing licences will have strict quality controls in place on site for both types of product (see here for a list of BHMA members).

 How do I choose a herbal medicine?

 Herbal medicines are widely available in the UK in health food shops, pharmacies, supermarkets, and from some online suppliers.
 They can be distinguished from supplements by a registration number on the pack (either “THR” or “PL” followed by a series of numbers/letters), and will contain clear officially-approved information on their safe use.

 THR products are also labelled with THR logo approved by the UK Medicines regulator, the Medicines and Healthcare products Regulatory Agency (MHRA).

 Click here for a summary, by indication, of BHMA members’ products which are either registered as Traditional Herbal Medicines (THRs) or Medicines with the MHRA.